-Benefiting from accumulated earnings and a booming stock market, the unrealized gains on available-for-sale financial assets of domestic banks increased and pushed stockholder's equity higher.
+Benefiting from accumulated earnings and a

+booming stock market, the unrealized gains on available-for-sale financial assets of domestic banks increased and pushed stockholder's equity higher.
 As a result, the average capital adequacy ratio rose from 11.04% at the end of 2008 to 11.85% at the end of 2009.
 The Tier 1 capital ratio of domestic banks also increased from 8.43% to 9.01% (Chart 4.31).
-If unamortized deferred assets of NT\$11.59 billion59 arising

-Chart 4.30 Composition of incomes and costs of domestic banks

-Chart 4.31 Capital adequacy ratio of domestic banks
+If unamortized deferred assets of NT\$11.59 billion59 arising from losses recorded on the sale of classified assets were deducted from capital, the adjusted capital regulatory adequacy ratio came to 11.79%, up by 0.87 percentage points from the end of 2008.
+These figures reflect that the capital adequacy of domestic banks continuously was improving in 2009.
+Compared to the US and some Asia-Pacific neighboring countries, the average capital adequacy ratio of domestic banks is about the same as those of Australia and the US, but much lower than those of some Asian countries including South Korea (Chart 4.32).